June 23, 2022

 Shared Autonomy at the World Robotics Summit

-My teams work on Shared Autonomy was presented at the World Robot Summit by our CEO.
+My team’s work on Shared Autonomy was presented at the World Robot Summit by our CEO.

 Looking forward to making ROS2 the best robot middleware ever!

 My role is to help direct the development of ROS2 in a way that provides the biggest benefit to the community.
-I’m particularly excited about the security of ROS2 and am actively promoting ROS2 native interfaces in the web.
+I’m particularly excited about the security of ROS2 and am actively promoting ROS2 native interfaces on the web.

 For the majority of my career in robotics, I have been using ROS - the Robot Operating System.
 It has definitely made a huge impact on the research community, and I have been fortunate to be a part of it.